 The kids are alright – Takeover Day 2018

 Where there’s a will, there’s a way.
-On a day when the elements did their best to create havoc with the trainlines, RSA Academies Takeover Day stood firm on its 5th Birthday.
+On a day when the elements did their best to create havoc with the trainlines, RSA Academies’ Takeover Day stood firm on its 5th Birthday.
 Each year the RSA Academies invite each school to bring a team of students down to RSA House in London for a jam-packed day of workshops, tours and competition.
 All run by RSA staff and fellows!
-The students get first-hand experience of the work that goes on at the RSA and the work we support through our fellowship network and coveted Catalyst award scheme.
+The students get first-hand experience of the work that goes on at the RSA and the work we support through our Fellowship network and Catalyst award scheme.

 A staple of the RSA Academies’ calendar, Takeover Day gives students the opportunity to turn their ideas into action, feed into RSA research and take the stage in a room where Winston Churchill was awarded the Albert Medal in 1946.
 The day begins with lunch, naturally, before Roisin Ellison, RSA Academies Senior Co-ordinator, welcomed everyone to the day, explaining what they would be doing and not to be too nervous about the dragons later!
 But first, the workshops and tours!